digitalex/codeless/README.md

 # Codeless AI -- Write systems, not code
 Codeless is to to Python code what a compiler is to machine code.
-You write the interface, you approve the tests, the AI writes the implementation.
+You write the interface and review the tests, the AI writes the implementation.

 You should never have to look at the implementation any more than you have to inspect the machine code produced by a compiler.
 If the tests pass, why ever look at the code?
 Uncertain that the code is correct?
 Write more tests!